 This resulted in the ‘Basket of Dreams’, a spiraling nest emerging out of the bedrock at the high point of the busy trail.
 People sit or lie in the Basket.
 It is a much-loved place of connection, memory and reflection for many locals and visitors to the area.
 For me, the work is a constant reminder, to seek out the natural, unified state.
 From the harmony of people and land, arises deep beauty, which can and should be, the basis for our built world.

-The arts, cultural and place-sourced processes that have developed CABAL over time, now inform our unique approach to regenerative development.
+The arts, cultural and place-sourced processes that have developed Cabal over time, now inform our unique approach to regenerative development and business.

-CABAL continues to evolve with new collaborative opportunities.
-In our role as process designers and facilitators, we now work across a wide variety of projects and contexts, helping co-creative and regenerative processes become more and more accessible and meaningful to many.
+Cabal continues to evolve with new collaborative opportunities.
+In our role as process designers and facilitators, we now work across a wide variety of projects and initiatives, helping co-creative and regenerative processes become more and more accessible and meaningful to many.

 Caroline Robinson of Cabal

 CABAL NAME AND MARK

 In Hebrew, the root word for `cabal' means `reception', `to receive', `handed down' or 'to accept'.

 In English, `cabal' can mean `person's united', as in a group of artists, musicians or political activists.